ibm-cloud-docs/dl/order-nsp.md

    * Optionally, select the network connection to be attached to the Direct Link gateway, and then enter a connection name.
 To add multiple network connections to the Direct Link gateway, click **Add connection+**.
 You can create one of the following connections:

-      * **Classic Infrastructure** networks allow you to connect to IBM Cloud classic resources.
+      * **Classic Infrastructure** networks allow you to connect to {{site.data.keyword.cloud_notm}} classic resources.
 Only one classic infrastructure connection is allowed per Direct Link gateway.
       * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.

    You cannot request a connection to a network in another account when you create a gateway.
 However, you can request connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 For more information, see [Adding virtual connections to a Direct Link gateway](/docs/dl?topic=dl-add-virtual-connection).